 For example, Leessang, Beenzino, and Wa$$up have performed at Ellui, and Park Myungsoo, Lee Haneul, and even Yoo Jaesuk have been special guest DJ’s at Octagon.
 So, for those of you who haven’t been, let’s go to Ellui and Octagon!

 Clubs in Itaewon are also popular amongst celebrities, and I had a great time at a small club there called B1.
 There are (were?) some popular clubs in Sinsadong, too, like Holic; but, whatever– I never went there, because it was famous for having the best looking girls.

 Some clubs in Korea– like in Hongdae and Busan, are “Korean Only.”
 White, black, whatever– you will not get in.
 No, this is not entirely racist.
-A lot of it has to do with the (bad) history of foreigners in South Korea.
+A lot of it has to do with the (bad) history of foreigners in South Korea, especially at clubs.

 A “물” check, or “water” check, means to check the quality of the girls (or boys) at a club.
 Basically, some places– especially in Gangnam, that want the best “water” will NOT let you in if you are under-dressed OR overweight.
 Yes, this happened, and it happened to the friend of a girl that I met last summer.
 So, dress and look your best!